TracyWebTech/django-conversejs/README.rst

 * Choose the user from the select box and them type the JabberID and password for the account

-Now everytime the select user your logs in your site he will be automaticaly logged in the XMPP server using the credentials you provided.
+Now everytime the select user your logs in your site he will be automatically logged in the XMPP server using the credentials you provided.